JoryKlaverstijn/LaMAS_G17/index.md

 The Werewolves of Millers Hollow is a social deduction game with multiple different player roles, in which the players attempt to figure out the roles of the other players.
 The role of each player is hidden from the other players and can only be revealed through a couple of game mechanics.
 The roles are divided up into wolves and villagers.
 The wolves attempt to kill off all the villagers to win the game, while the villagers attempt to kill all of the wolves to win the game.
 Each day a single game cycle takes place in which all phases of the game cycle are ran through.
 There are two voting moments in the game cycle: only the werewolves can vote on who they want to kill at night and all of the players can vote on who they want to kill during the day.

-This report has the following structure: First the simplified version of the Werewolves of Millers Hollow that we used in our simulations is explained, afterwards, kripke model formalizations of the simulations and results from running the simulations are shown.
+This report has the following structure: First the simplified version of the Werewolves of Millers Hollow that we used in our simulations is explained.
+After that we form a kripke model formalization of the game, we then explain about the game cycle and different types of voting, leading into an experimental setup, results and an analysis.

 ## Roles
 There are several different roles in the game.
 In the game there are multiple roles that are not used in our simplified version of the game, these include: The thief, cupid, the lovers the witch and the mayor mechanic.
 Note that all roles are villagers, except the werewolves.